Ethan136/Python-C-Struct-Converter/docs/architecture/STRUCT_PARSING.md

   - Maintains backward compatibility
   - Supports both old and new data formats

-## Extending for `union`
+## Union support
-The current implementation does not recognize `union` definitions.
-To add support, a new parsing branch would need to detect `union` keywords and adjust layout logic so that all members share offset `0` and the total size equals the largest member.
+Unions are supported in the AST parser (`parse_union_definition_ast`) and layout (`UnionLayoutCalculator`) where all members have offset `0` and the union size equals the largest member rounded up to alignment.
+Nested unions and arrays of unions are supported via the AST path.

 ## Struct Member Value Storage in Memory